heltilda/cicada/README.md

 http://heltilda.github.io/cicada

-Install Cicada from the command prompt in the usual way, using the following commands:
+Install Cicada from the command prompt in the usual way, using the commands:

 `> ./configure`

 `> make`

 `> make install`

 To link against the Cicada library, include the header file in your C code:

 `#include <cicada.h>`

-and pass an 'lcicada' option to the linker:
+and pass an `lcicada` option to the linker:

 `gcc -lcicada -o myprogram ...`